tracel-ai/burn/burn-book/src/import/onnx-model.md

    potentially improving performance.
 3. **No runtime dependency**: Unlike some solutions that require an ONNX runtime, Burn's approach eliminates this dependency.
-4. **Trainability**: Imported models can be further trained or fine-tuned using Burn's native training loop.
+4. **Trainability**: Imported models can be further trained or fine-tuned using Burn.
 5. **Portability**: The generated Rust code can be compiled for various targets, including WebAssembly and embedded devices.
 6. **Any Burn Backend**: The imported models can be used with any of Burn's backends.